Purdue-CS193/homework-0-h4nak0-k/index.md

+# hanako's first cs193 homework
+- the instructors are funny and friendly!
+- the homework is chill
+- the homework is interesting

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.